mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.MessageSender`1
-Represents a message sender for a specific communication channel ().The type representing the communication channel.
+Represents a message sender for a specific communication channel ( ).
+The type representing the communication channel.

 Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
-Represents a message sender for a specific communication channel ().
+Represents a message sender for a specific communication channel ( ).

 ##### Parameters
 * *context:* The message context factory.